Radiant Living: 17 Creative Ways to Use Yellow for a Cheerful, Cozy Home

 7. Scandinavian Simplicity: Pale Lemon and Natural Wood

 Essential Element: Keep the furniture lines clean and clutter to a minimum to let the colors breathe.
+The yellow here should be a whisper, not a shout.

 8. Dramatic Yellow Curtains